derbyjs/derby/index.md

 2. **`Title:`** "Derby app" unless overridden
 3. **`Head:`** Optional location for meta tags, scripts that must be placed in the HTML `<head>`, and manually included stylesheets
 4. CSS is compiled and inserted after the Head template automatically.
 5. **`Header:`** Optional location for a page header that will be sent with the initial response chunk.
 Note that this is actually part of the HTML `<body>`, but it should render correctly by itself.
 It is separated out so that it can be displayed to the user before the rest of the page if the remainder of the page takes a while to download.
-Typically this includes static content, such as a logo and a top navigation bar.
+Typically this includes fixed content, such as a logo and a top navigation bar.

 #### Second chunk